arcus/education_modules/docs.md

 Many (but not all) modules include a Lesson Preparation section with any setup required to complete the module (see the section on [including interactive code](#including-interactive-code) for macros to create Lesson Preparation sections for R, Python, and SQL).

+This section will appear in any module that requires the learner to prepare in some way.
+For example:

+- the learner needs to download software (like git or bash)
+- the learner needs an account with an external resource (like Google Colab or AWS)
+- the learner will need to interact with an external resource (like a binderhub environment)
+- the function of the module requires explanation, such as how sagemath cells work

 Wrapper modules include a special section describing the external resource(s) linked to and outlining the structure of the module.

 ### Content sections